laurelthorburn/Text-Editor/README.md

 <a name="usersection"></a>
 ## User Story
 ```
-AS A social media startup
+AS A developer
-I WANT an API for my social network that uses a NoSQL database
+I WANT to create notes or code snippets with or without an internet connection
-SO THAT my website can handle large amounts of unstructured data
+SO THAT I can reliably retrieve them for later use

 ```